sara-bianchi/CRISPR_guides_design/README.md

 This command will run the Rscript.R in the container of the provided name (which must be the same used previously), and the output will be written in the Output_yymmdd directory.

-# rpipeline description and output interpretation
+# Pipeline description and output interpretation
 The analysis consists of three main steps plus an optional one:
 - optional step: if the needs to be generated the pipeline will create it from the provided fasta file, and locate it in the output folder into the directory called genome_hg38 or genome_hg19 dependening on the genome type used.
 - 1^st step: the CrisprVerse pipeline https://github.com/crisprVerse is used for the identification of the potential guides in the selected window, with the selected length, with a PAM site dependent on the nuclease on the selected indexed genome.